Philip Pullman Is Wrong: The Fall Wasn’t About Knowledge

 And here’s where the story becomes far richer than Pullman could imagine.

 Ancient Near Eastern cosmology, which forms the conceptual backdrop of Genesis, understood creation in terms of order, disorder, and unorder.
 God created order from primordial unorder (the “formless and void” of Genesis 1:2), but He deliberately left creation incomplete.
-It was “good” but not “perfect”.
-Why?
-So humanity could partner with Him in finishing the ordering work.
+It was “good” but not “perfect” because the finishing work was never meant to be His alone.
+Humanity was invited into that work as a partner.
 This partial sharing of rule was demonstrated when God brought animals to Adam for him to name them.
 Adam was exercising real authority in categorising and organising creation, bringing further order under God’s direction.
-Cultivating the garden represented the same principle: humanity extending Eden’s ordered perfection outward into the world, and that’s at least a large part of what it means for humanity to live as the image of God.
+Cultivating the garden represented the same principle: humanity extending Eden’s ordered perfection outward into the world.

-The prohibition against the tree wasn’t a permanent ban but a temporary fast.
+The prohibition against the tree wasn’t a permanent ban.
 God intended to grant Adam and Eve the mature capacity to judge good and evil and to participate fully in His ruling authority as His image-bearers, but only after proper preparation through obedience and relationship with Him.
 They were in training for godlike authority, learning to wield divine wisdom under divine instruction.
 The tree represented their testing ground, the place where they would eventually graduate from apprentices to co-regents, from students to mature judges capable of exercising God-level discernment reliably.

-But maturation requires process.
-Wisdom in the Old Testament is never achieved instantly or autonomously.
-No downloads, no shortcuts.
-Proverbs hammers this point: “The fear of the Lord is the beginning of wisdom.”
-That is not fear in the sense of terror, as though God were a threat, but fear in the biblical sense: reverence, humility, and a deep recognition of God’s authority, within which wisdom is received as gift through relationship rather than seized by demand.
+But it takes time to mature.
+There are no downloads, no shortcuts.
+Proverbs is clear: “The fear of the Lord is the beginning of wisdom.”
+That is not fear in the sense of terror, as though God were a threat, but fear in the biblical sense: reverence, humility, and a deep recognition of God’s authority, within which wisdom is received as a gift through relationship with Him.

 The serpent’s deception exploited a genuine truth, which is what made it so effective.
 The serpent said, “You will be like God, knowing good and evil.”
 This wasn’t a lie.
 Eating the fruit would indeed make them like God in this specific way.
 But it was “the abuse of God-given truths”—truth weaponised, truth deployed at the wrong time through the wrong means for the wrong purpose.
 The gift was real.
 The timing and method were poisonous.

-By seizing wisdom autonomously rather than receiving it from God at the proper time, Adam and Eve gained the capacity to judge good and evil but severed from God’s all-knowing perspective.
-They appropriated the divine prerogative to define reality but disconnected from the divine wisdom that makes such judgments reliable.
+By seizing wisdom autonomously rather than receiving it from God, Adam and Eve acquired the capacity to judge good and evil while cutting themselves off from the one perspective that makes such judgments trustworthy.
+They claimed the divine prerogative to define reality, but without the divine wisdom to exercise it well.
 The result is humanity judging by its own standards, determining good and evil by self-generated criteria, with each person ultimately doing “what is right in his own eyes.”

 This wasn’t gaining moral awareness.
 It was claiming independent authority to define reality itself.

 Genesis 3:22 opens the story out onto a much larger stage: “The man has now become like one of us, knowing good and evil”.
 The “us” according to Michael Heiser refers to God’s divine council—the assembly of spiritual beings (elohim in Hebrew) who already exercise judgement under God’s authority.
 The knowledge of good and evil was something these divine beings possessed but humans had not yet been granted.
-The serpent itself was likely one of these beings—not a garden-variety snake but a rebellious member of God’s council.
-The Hebrew term nachash (serpent) suggests a shining, divine being.
-Eden wasn’t merely a garden; it functioned as the earthly meeting place of God’s divine council, the intersection point between heaven and earth.
+The serpent itself was likely one of these beings—a rebellious member of that council.
+The Hebrew term nachash suggests a shining, divine figure rather than just a garden snake.
+Eden itself functioned as the earthly meeting place of the divine council, the intersection point between heaven and earth.
+And it was from within this sacred space that the rebellious council member goaded humanity into grasping divine wisdom apart from obedience to God.

 God wasn’t against human consciousness, critical thinking, or maturity.
 He created us precisely for those capacities.
 He designed us to grow into godlike authority, to exercise wisdom and judgement as His image-bearers, and to participate in His governance of creation.
-The entire setup of Eden demonstrates this: humanity was given real authority to name animals, cultivate the garden, and make genuine decisions with real consequences.
-We weren’t created as mindless automatons but as vice-regents in training, apprentice rulers learning to wield cosmic authority responsibly.
+The entire setup of Eden demonstrates this, where humanity was given real authority to name animals, cultivate the garden, and make genuine decisions with real consequences.

-The serpent promised we would be like God, knowing good and evil.
-What it didn’t mention is that we’d be like God without God’s omniscience, without His comprehensive perspective, without His perfect wisdom—possessing divine authority but wielding it in darkness, judging a reality we barely comprehend, defining terms we didn’t create, playing at cosmic sovereignty while the creation we were meant to steward unravels around us.
-Seeking enlightenment, they found exile.
+The serpent promised that we would be like God, knowing good and evil.
+What he concealed was that we would seek this likeness without God’s omniscience, without His perspective, and without the wisdom that makes such judgement trustworthy.
+We reached for divine authority in the dark, and the world we were meant to steward began to unravel around us.
+Seeking enlightenment, humanity found exile.

 So the answer to Pullman is not just that he misread Genesis, though he did, twisting the whole story.
 It is that he mistook rebellion for enlightenment.
 Pullman, and the snake, teach us that self-determination makes us greater, but Christ and C.S.Lewis (Pullman’s literary nemesis) show that greatness comes through participation in something greater.
 The modern world has run the Eden experiment at full scale: every person sovereign, every desire self-validating, every moral claim self-authored—and the result is not clarity.